neopragma/java-legacy/notes/notes-persistence.md

 - Created runtime exception ```InvalidSsnException``` and changed ```SsnImpl``` to throw the exception instead of returning integer return codes.
 - Changed ```Main``` so it uses the ```Persistence``` class to save the job applicant information.

+Those changes go far beyond just pulling the persistence logic out of the ```JobApplicant``` class.
+There was quite a bit of refactoring and general clean-up in this step.

 ## Sample solution